Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 name: assumptions

-# Assumptions
+# Things you need

-You will need a UNIX terminal emulator:
+You will need a UNIX terminal emulator.

 - OS X users already have the Terminal app we will use for this purpose.
 - Windows users must have [Git for Windows](https://gitforwindows.org/) installed.

 You will need to have the [Java Development Kit](https://www.oracle.com/technetwork/java/javase/downloads/) (JDK) installed.

 You will need a text editor.
 I will use [Visual Studio Code](https://code.visualstudio.com), which is a good plain text editor.

 - OS X users should read [this](https://code.visualstudio.com/docs/setup/mac) to use Visual Studio Code in the command line.
-In particular, you need to open the Command Palette (Cmd+Shift+P) and type 'shell command' to find the Shell Command: Install 'code' command in PATH command.
+- In particular, you need to open the Command Palette (Cmd+Shift+P) and type 'shell command' to find the Shell Command: Install 'code' command in PATH command.
+- After that, restart the terminal and you should be good to go.

 ---